keu/docs/guides/executing-notebooks.md

 id: executing-notebooks
 ---

-Notebooks are great tools for quickly developing code and presenting data visualizations.
-They are frequently used in exploratory data analysis, data science, and analytics, and reporting.
+Notebooks are frequently used in exploratory data analysis, data science, and analytics, and reporting.
+You can use notebooks to quickly develop code and present data visualizations.

-Translating code written in a notebook to code running in production can be challenging.
-Maybe you've developed a machine learning model in a notebook, and now you need to run that model on a schedule and publish the results.
-Most notebooks do not come with built-in scheduling and orchestration capabilities, and can't easily integrate with other services.
-Fortunately, Airflow can take care of this for you!
-Within the vast collection of [Airflow provider packages](https://registry.astronomer.io/), there are hooks and operators you can use to orchestrate almost any type of notebook while taking advantage of Airflow's vast scheduling capabilities.
+Translating notebook code  to production code can be challenging.
+Most notebooks don't include built-in scheduling and orchestration capabilities, and they often don't integrate easily with other services.
+[Airflow provider packages](https://registry.astronomer.io/), include hooks and operators that you can use to orchestrate almost any type of notebook.

 In this guide, you'll learn how to orchestrate commonly used notebooks, including Jupyter, Databricks, and SageMaker notebooks, using Airflow and the Astro CLI.

 ## Executing Jupyter Notebooks with Papermill

-[Jupyter notebooks](https://jupyter.org/) are the most commonly used open source notebooks out there.
-They are especially popular for exploratory analysis and data science, offering support for over 40 programming languages.
+[Jupyter notebooks](https://jupyter.org/) are the most commonly used open source notebooks.
+They are especially popular for exploratory analysis and data science, and support over 40 programming languages.

 Jupyter notebooks can be parameterized and executed from Python using the [Papermill package](https://papermill.readthedocs.io/en/latest/index.html).
-For Airflow specifically, the [Papermill provider](https://registry.astronomer.io/providers/papermill) supplies a `PapermillOperator` that can be used to execute a notebook as an Airflow task.
+Airflow offers the [Papermill provider](https://registry.astronomer.io/providers/papermill) with a `PapermillOperator` that you can use to execute a notebook as an Airflow task.

-Note that the `PapermillOperator` is designed to run a notebook locally.
-Because of this, you need to supply a kernel engine for your Airflow environment to execute the notebook code.
-If you use the Astro CLI, you can configure your kernel engine and dependencies within your Astro project.
+The `PapermillOperator` is designed to run a notebook locally.
+To execute notebook code, your Airflow environment  must include a kernel engine.
+If you're using the Astro CLI, you can configure your kernel engine and dependencies within your Astro project.

 Because the Jupyter notebook is running within your Airflow environment, this method is not recommended for notebooks that process large data sets.
-For notebooks that are computationally intensive, Databricks or notebook instances from cloud providers like AWS or GCP may be more appropriate.
+For notebooks that are computationally intensive, Databricks or notebook instances from cloud providers such as Amazon Web Services (AWS) or Google Cloud Platform (GCP) might be the better option.

-1. Create a Jupyter notebook and save it in a place where Airflow has access to it.
-For this example, you can add the notebook to the `/include` directory of your Astro project.
+1. Create a Jupyter notebook and save it in a place where Airflow can access it.
+For this example, add the notebook to the `/include` directory of your Astro project.
 2. Parameterize any cells in your notebook as needed.
 If you need to pass any information to your notebook at run time, you can do so by tagging the cell in your notebook as described in the [Papermill usage documentation](https://papermill.readthedocs.io/en/latest/usage-parameterize.html).

     The following notebook prints a simple statement with the current date.
 The second cell is paramaterized so that the `execution_date` is dynamic.